timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 	* boot into lineage recovery (vol-down + power) (currently slot "b" is active)
 	* "apply update" > "apply from adb" (aka sideload)
 	* `adb sideload lineage-18.1-20211220-microG-lemonadep.zip`
+		* it seems this is flashed to slot a and then slot is automatically swapped
 	* ignore signature warning
 	* accept downgrade warning
 	* completed